xbrlus/xbrl-api/api/xbrlExtensionElement.md

 xbrlExtensionElement REST API
 ----
-This API allows the user to fetch details of extension elements from company extensions in an XML format, by passing the element name and/or namespace in the API.
+This API allows the user to fetch details of about elements used in the company extensions in an XML format, by passing the element name, namespace and entity information in the API.
+THe API allows the user to get the attributes of an extension element and the associated labels.
+If the filing information is provided the API will return the labels used by the company in their extension filing.
+As a convenience it will also return the attributes of the US GAAP taxonomy.

 * **URL**